ahutnick/copanaltarqkings/sources.markdown

 <li>MacLeod, Barbara.
 1988.
 “Copan Note 50: The 'Ninth Child of the Lineage': An Alternative Dynastic Reference to Moon-Jaguar on Stela 9 at Copan” In <cite>Copan Notes, The</cite>, 339-346.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Martin, Simon and Nikolai Grube.
 2008. <cite>Chronicle of the Maya Kings and
     Queens: Dynasties of the Ancient Maya.</cite> London: Thames and Hudson</li>
-<li>Maudslay Note on Copan May 1894, 1894, 93-27-20/74959.1.4 2.4B, Box 2, Folder 4,  Central American Expedition Records, 1891-1901, Peabody Museum Archives, Cambridge, Massachusetts.</li>
-<li>"Maya Site of Copan." n.d.
+<li>"Maya Site of Copan."
 UNESCO World Heritage Centre website, Accessed March 19, 2020. whc.unesco.org/en/list/129</li>
 <li>Price, T. Douglas, James H. Burton, Robert J. Sharer, Jane E. Buikstra, Lori E. Wright, Loa P. Traxler, and Katherine A. Miller.
 2010.
 "Kings and Commoners at Copan: Isotopic Evidence for Origins and Movement in the Classic Maya Period." <cite>Journal of Anthropological Archaeology</cite> 29 (1): 15-32.</li>
 <li>Schele, Linda.
 1986a.
 “Copan Note 5: Paraphrase of the Text of Altar U” In <cite>Copan Notes, The</cite>, 25-27.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Schele, Linda.
 1986b.
 “Copan Note 8: The Founders of Lineages at Copan and Other Maya Sites” In <cite>Copan Notes, The</cite>, 1-21.
 Austin, TX: Copan Mosaic Project.</li>